Save Dripping Springs!

 Current Business 290 + New 290 Freeway Bypass

 Many down town areas have been saved by splitting the highway into separate local and through routes.
 Examples include Brenham, Taylor, La Grange and many others.
-Destructive widening through town can be eliminated when you offload through freeway traffic around town.
+Destructive widening through town is eliminated when you offload through freeway traffic around town.
 Frontage roads are not needed on either path since the original business highway and its cross streets already provide local access from nearby freeway exits.
 Therefore the new freeway bypass can fit in less than 150 feet while supporting up to 3 lanes in each direction.
-The new path even gives locals more options for getting around town, further relieving traffic in town and improving business access.
+The new path also gives locals more options for getting around town, further relieving traffic in town and improving business access and quality of life.

 Sadly, houses are already built in all possible bypass paths or will be added in the next few years.
-See below for other path ideas that already fail to work.
+See below for other path ideas already blocked by houses.
 Shown here could be the last remaining nearly clear path to route through traffic as of 2024.
-If you wait to buy this right of way, then freeway bypass will become impossible and you will be forced to frontage roads through town.
+If you wait to buy a right of way, then freeway bypass will become impossible and you will be forced to frontage roads through town.

 East End Option A